Fallout and DOOM gaming chairs set for summer release

 The final designs and chair announcements will reportedly take place over at Noblechairs website, so keep an eye out for more on both the Fallout and DOOM gaming chairs over there in the summer.
 Further announcements to follow for the entire gaming chair lineup.

-With all that in mind, we want to know: What game would you like to see style a gaming chair, and how would you design it?
+With all that in mind, we want to know: What game would you like to see style a gaming chair?
 Let us know in the comments below or over on the PC Gamer Community forum.